utdata/icj-class/static-apps/static-06-bake-blog.md

     }
 ```

 Note the differences in the key values.
-Review these key values and compare them to the books one that was there before.
+Review these key values and compare them to the books example.
 All the values are new (though we used the term "slug" in both data sets).

-With this configuration, we will create new page inside a folder called "blog", and each page will be named using the slug value -- which is formatted like a date in our data -- so the pages will end up something like `blog/2019-10-18.html`.
+With this configuration, we will create our new pages inside a folder called "blog", and each page will be named using the slug value -- which is a url-friendly date in our data -- so the pages will end up something like `blog/2019-10-18.html`.

 ## Let's bake